A Brief User’s Guide

 • A recommended list of fiction books and a recommended list of informational books.

 • Global fiction organized around broad themes such as strength through relationships, forced journeys, taking action, locating self in the world, and traditional literature.
 Also includes several examples of classic novels paired with global books.

 • Global informational books organized around science, social studies, cultures, and arts topics.

 For each book, the following information is included, when available:

-• Information related to the text complexity, Lexile level, Fountas and Pinnell level, reading level, length of the book.
+• Information on text complexity, Lexile level, Fountas and Pinnell level, reading level, and length of the book.

 • Short description of plot and major themes for each book.

 • The global setting for the book and an indication if the book is translated (TR).

 • NV indicates the book is a novel in verse, GN indicates the book is a graphic novel, PB for a picturebook, and COL for collection.

 • Genre for each book (RF, HF, FAN, Info, Bio) and the date of publication.